radrajith/gerbmerge/README.md

 ![gerbmerge folder 2](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/germerge_folder_2.png?raw=true)

-#Combining gerber files
+#Combining Gerber Files

 If you have not created the gerber files already, [refer here](https://radrajith.github.io/ESE_323_PCB_Design/) for the instructions to obtain the gerber files from eagle.
 **Confirm that the drills file extensions are saved as .txt not .drd**

-##Creating directory for files to be combined
+##Creating Directory for Files to be Combined
 To avoid problems with python not being able to find directory, all the files will be placed in the python2.7 directory.
 Follow the steps below

 * Create a new directory called ```project_files```